 What makes a mix exciting, enjoyable, and memorable?

 A mix is a craft, no matter what the genre or product is.
-The little subtleties, FX or volume automation is what makes a mix sound alive.
-Submitting to an engineer a single stereo bounce stops him from being creative.
-Worst of all, submitting a mix in mono just takes out all the fun.
+The little subtleties, like FX or volume automation, are what make a mix sound alive.
+Submitting a single stereo bounce to an engineer stops them from being creative.
+Worst, submitting a mix in mono just takes out all the fun!

-The common practice is an artist would purchase a beat and record vocals on top, creating a song.
-The main issue with having the beat being a single bounce, is that the engineer cannot manipulate any of the instruments/FX.
-If the drums are too loud or soft, you cannot adjust the level.
-If theres a vocal melody you hate recorded onto the song, you cannot remove it!
-Artists should be looking into receiving a multitrack whenever they want to purchase a beat, the same way beat makers should promote this option.
+The common practice is that an artist purchases a beat and then records vocals on top to create a song.
+However the main issue with having the beat be a single bounce is that the engineer cannot manipulate any of the instruments or FX.
+If the drums are too loud or too soft, the level can’t be adjusted.
+If there’s a vocal melody that doesn’t fit but is already recorded, it can’t be removed.
+Because of this, artists should be looking into getting a multitrack whenever they purchase a beat, and beat makers should also promote this option.

-A good reference for use of delays would be Travis Scott’s “Antidote”.
-Notice how clean the track sounds, the minimal use of effects but enough to keep the listener engaged.
-Check it out:
+A good reference for use of delays would be Travis Scott’s “Antidote“.
+Notice how clean the track sounds, the minimal use of effects that’s just enough to keep the listener engaged.